JulianA: An automatic treatment planning platform for intensity-modulated proton therapy and its application to intra- and extracerebral neoplasms: Discussion

-The new loss function (Equ.~\ref{equ:loss1}) is a mathematical representation of the clinical intent and the objective weights in Tab.~\ref{tab:tradeoff_weights} introduce an interpretable "currency conversion".
-For example, $\alpha_{max} = 10$ and $\alpha_{oar, mean} = 1$ mean that a single voxel exceeding the maximum dose threshold by \SI{0.1}{Gy} is equivalent to exceeding the mean dose constraint of a single OAR by $\SI{1}{Gy}$.
-Such a conversion rate allows quantitative reasoning about planning tradeoffs, which has potential applications in statistical modelling and machine learning using historic treatment plans.
-Additionally, the loss function provides a plan score that quantifies plan desirability, therefore introducing a ranking between plans.
-Such a ranking has a broad range of applications like beam angle optimisation and machine learning.
-We intend to explore some of these paths in future work.

 Both the algorithm and its implementation are flexible and can be trivially extended to incorporate additional planning goals.
 All that is needed is adding an additional term to the loss function.
 Even the gradient calculation is automated thanks to automatic differentiation, which does not require specialised programming skills.
-Since gradient-based algorithms do not suffer from the curse of dimensionality, adding additional loss terms does not increase the runtime substantially, which makes extension not only easy but also efficient.
+Since gradient-based algorithms do not suffer from the curse of dimensionality, adding additional loss terms does not increase the runtime substantially, which makes extension not only easy but also efficient, especially compared to other planning tools that are based on linear or non-linear programming or multi-objective optimisation.

 There are many opportunities for extensions and applications.
 For instance, biological information such as tumour control probability and normal tissue complication probability models could be incorporated into the loss function.
 Further, the automatic planning method could be used to create consistent plan databases for machine learning applications (e.\ g.\ dose prediction models) or data mining that do not suffer from inter-planner variability.
+Future work should investigate the performance of JulianA for patients at other treatment sites.
+Given the promising results for the diverse set of patients in this pilot study, we expect the algorithm to work without changes except adjustments to the tradeoff parameters in Tab.~\ref{tab:tradeoff_weights}.

 This work is only a proof-of-concept and future work is needed to incorporate JulianA into clinical practice.
 First, the dose in the normal tissue should be reduced by investigating different initialisation schemes.
 Second, a clever choice of optimisation points could reduce the planning time even further.
 Third, robustness w.\ r.\ t.\ CT calibration uncertainties and positioning errors has not been considered so far, but could be added as either an intermediate step when calculating the influence matrix or by calculating the loss terms in different scenarios and using the worst scenario to build the total loss function.
 Finally, further research should test JulianA for a larger patient cohort, a larger number of radiation oncologists for plan quality assessment and an even more detailed analysis of the strengths and shortcomings of JulianA.
 Especially, followup studies with patient cohorts of a single indication are needed to proof the utility of JulianA with stronger statistics.
 Further research should also investigate the robustness of the plans generated by JulianA.